 The average conversion rate for Facebook Ads across all industries is 9.21 percent, higher than that of Google Ads.

 Note: Facebook ad campaigns have different objectives, and only those with the conversion objective were considered for this study.

 Figure 3: Average conversion rate by industry.
-Source – WordStream
+Source: WordStream

 Another thing you should note is that while technology ads have a higher CTR (1.04 percent), they have the lowest conversion rate (2.31 percent).
-A likely cause for this is that as consumers explore their options for technology services, advertisers haven’t optimized their landing pages for conversion, resulting in a low CVR.
+A likely cause is that as consumers explore their options for technology services, advertisers haven’t optimized their landing pages for conversion, resulting in a low CVR.